HIGHLY QUALIFIED DA TRAINERS IN THE UK

 From that time in the mid-1990s until the present-day, Fraser has been involved in extensive research and practice as a professional educational psychologist.
 This includes the publication of over 50 research papers and conference presentations, culminating in the publication of a resource textbook on the approach entitled “Improving Learning Through Dynamic Assessment”.
 This was published by Jessica Kingsley Publishers in 2013, co-written with Donna Carrigan.

-Fraser is an Honorary Lecturer at the Universities of Strathclyde and Manchester and is the General Editor of Educational and Child Psychology.
-He is also a reviewer for many other journals including School Psychology International, Frontiers in Education and the International Journal of Bilingual Education and Bilingualism.
+Fraser is an Honorary Lecturer at the University of Strathclyde and was the General Editor of Educational and Child Psychology from 2017 to 2023.
+He is currently a reviewer for many other journals including School Psychology International, Frontiers in Education and the International Journal of Bilingual Education and Bilingualism.
 He has published extensively in many other areas of educational psychology, including labelling, bilingualism, chronic non-attendance and inclusion.
-He is also an emerging travel writer - his book ‘Being Scottish in Italy’ (in Italian ‘Uno scozzese in Sardegna’) was shortlisted for the 2020 Franco Putzolo Literary Prize at the ‘Strangius’ International Festival of Literature.
-His follow up book "Still Being Scottish in Italy" was published in 2023.
+He is also an emerging travel writer – his book ‘Being Scottish in Italy’ (in Italian ‘Uno scozzese in Sardegna’) was shortlisted for the 2020 Franco Putzolo Literary Prize at the ‘Strangius’ International Festival of Literature.
+His follow up book “Still Being Scottish in Italy” was published in 2023.

 He divides his time between the UK and Italy.